It is unlawful for any person to practice medicine as defined in subdivision 3 in this state unless:

 (1) the person holds a valid license issued according to this chapter; or

-(2) the person is registered to provide interstate telemedicine services according to section 147.032.
+(2) the person is registered to provide interstate telehealth services according to section 147.032.

-Any person violating the provisions of subdivision 1 is guilty of a gross misdemeanor.
+Any person violating the provisions of subdivision 1 or section 147.082 is guilty of a gross misdemeanor.

 For purposes of this chapter, a person not exempted under section 147.09 is "practicing medicine" or engaged in the "practice of medicine" if the person does any of the following: